-Why graph analytics is well suited for entity resolution
+Why graph analytics works so well for entity resolution

 How to use graph analytics for entity resolution

-There are multiple ways to leverage graph analytics for entity resolution purposes.
-In this article we will highlight a concrete approach that can be used to kickstart your journey.
+There are multiple ways to leverage graph analytics to perform entity resolution.
+In this article we highlight a concrete approach that can be used to kickstart your journey.

 The next step involves analyzing the connections between entities to identify similar entities.
 Simple business rules can be applied here.
 Two clients using the same ID number, for example, should be considered as similar.
 The same goes for two clients sharing a name, an address, and a phone number.
 Graph algorithms quickly identify these similarities.

 These similar entities can then be grouped together using community detection algorithms.
-These groups can then be resolved into a single entity called a “golden record”.
+These groups are then resolved into a single entity called a “golden record”.

 Finally, all of this information can be made accessible to analysts via Linkurious Enterprise.